decred/politeia/docs/plugin_architecture.md

 All politeia functionality is encapsulated into plugins.
-The server provides the ability to create generic user objects that are associated with UUIDs, but that is the extent of the native politeia user data.
+The server provides the ability to create generic user objects that are associated with UUIDs, but that's the extent of the native politeia user data.
 All other data is created and managed by plugins.

 This architecture allows for the composability of plugins.
-For example, if two different applications both want to add comment functionality to their application, they can do so by integrating the `comments` plugin into their application.
-The ability to layer functionality onto your application using composable plugins allows for rapid development with minimal maintenance.
+If two applications both want to add user comment functionality, they can do so by integrating the `comments` plugin.
+The ability to layer functionality into your application using composable plugins enables rapid development with minimal maintenance.

 ## Plugin Types